Russia hosts Afghan talks, calls for inclusive government | Law-Order

 - Russian Federation

-Russia hosted talks on Afghanistan on Wednesday involving senior representatives of the Taliban and other factions, a round of diplomacy that underlines Moscow's clout.
+Russia hosted talks on Afghanistan on Wednesday involving senior representatives of the Taliban and neighboring nations, a round of diplomacy that underlines Moscow's clout.

-Opening the talks, Russian Foreign Minister Sergey Lavrov emphasized that "forming an inclusive government fully reflecting the interests of not only all ethnic groups but all political forces of the country" is necessary to achieve a stable peace in Afghanistan.
+Russian Foreign Minister Sergey Lavrov opened the talks and emphasized that "forming an inclusive government fully reflecting the interests of not only all ethnic groups but all political forces of the country" is necessary to achieve a stable peace in Afghanistan.

 The Soviet Union fought a 10-year war in Afghanistan that ended with its troops withdrawing in 1989.
 In recent years, Moscow has made a strong comeback as an influential power broker in international talks on Afghanistan, hosting the Taliban representatives and members of other factions for bilateral and multilateral meetings.

-At the same time, he emphasized the security challenges posed by the Islamic State group and other militants based in northern Afghanistan and noted that drug trafficking from Afghanistan will continue to present a challenge.
+At the same time, Putin and other Russian officials emphasized the threats posed by the Islamic State group and other militants based in northern Afghanistan and noted that drug trafficking from Afghanistan will continue to present a challenge.

 Another sweeping military exercise in Tajikistan involving 5,000 troops, more than 700 military vehicles, and combat jets has started this week.